mukeshkaviyath/hello-world/README.md

 # hello-world
 Learner
-echo "This is just a beginning" >> /tmp/begin.txt
+Hello All, This is just for learning purpose.
+Just a trials to learn jenkins